Books in Their Natural Habitats

 [photo: "Books," by Brenda Clarke, used under a Creative Commons license]

-2 Responses to “Books in Their Natural Habitats”
+2 thoughts on “Books in Their Natural Habitats

 I haven’t heard of 1 million books being given away in the UK.
 Must find out.